cambecc/air/README.md

      Infrastructure, Transport and Tourism, as an 80MB XML file.
 This data was transformed to a 300KB [TopoJSON](https://github.com/mbostock/topojson) file, small
      enough for browsers to download and render as SVG with [D3](http://d3js.org/).
-   * Roughly 50 sampling stations provide hourly wind data.
+   * Roughly 50 sampling stations provide hourly wind and pollutant data.
      [Inverse Distance Weighting](http://en.wikipedia.org/wiki/Inverse_distance_weighting)
      interpolation is used to construct a wind vector field that covers all of Tokyo.
 IDW produces strange artifacts and is considered obsolete, but it is very simple and was